Mantaseus/web-dev-questions/ideas.md

 - [ ] JS - game - ludo
 - [ ] JS - game - math game
   - Encapsulation and making it hard to access state in the global context
+- [ ] JS,React - dice
+- [ ] JS,React - Todo list
+  - Ability to add and remove
+- [ ] JS,React - Draw on a 16x16 div grid
+  - On click, the div gets colored whatever is picked in the color input
 - [ ] JS,webRTC - real messaging app
 - [ ] JS,webRTC - game - battle ships
   - Using web RTC